Share it

 I Blog Because...

 I am a wife, a mom, a servant, a seeker and a follower of Christ.
 I am blogging to chronicle my own journey with God with the hope to inspire others to deepen their relationship with Him.
 Perhaps my mistakes and blunders will make you chuckle.
 Or, maybe, my disappointments, mistakes and learnings will speak to your heart.
+I often write at night, so forgive the grammatical mistakes and misspellings.
+This is a place for me to empty my mind and thoughts, with the hope of one day blessing my 2 girls with the raw honesty about life from their mom.
 I invite you to journey with me and share in my joys and sorrows as I seek to know my Lord.
 Proverbs 8:17 "I love those who love me, and those who seek me find me."

 Twitter